Other Exercises

 And I ask you, friend, what's a fella to do

-'Round the salthill prom with a girl
+'Round the prom with a galway girl

-We were halfway there when the came down
+We when the rain came down

 Of a day -i-ay-i-ay